cchitsiang/awesome-stars/topics.md

 ## hacktoberfest

+- [dimatill/graphql-shield](https://github.com/dimatill/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
 - [wasp-lang/wasp](https://github.com/wasp-lang/wasp) - A programming language that understands what a web app is.
 - [sharkdp/fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web